-- Category: Professional Military Education (PME) Faculty Development
+Category: Professional Military Education (PME) Faculty Development

-- Modality: Resident

-- Academic Credential: Contact hours

-- Air Force Credential: None
+• Air Force Credential: None

 SOS faculty development program uses a multiplatform approach to teach faculty how to develop, deliver, and assess curriculum by introducing educational theories, instructional methods, and classroom management skills as well as integrating readings, material presented by subject-matter experts and practicum applications to achieve learning outcomes and course objectives.
 Most course materials are authentically developed to ensure curriculum remains current with emerging educational practices and theories and can be adapted to use in real-world contexts.
 Our end state is to produce highly skilled instructors who can develop and deliver curriculum to adult learners across a spectrum of environments using various methodologies.